-Jack Ciattarelli, GOP nominee, attacks N.J.
-Gov. Phil Murphy on crime, COVID-19 aftershocks
+GOP nominee Jack Ciattarelli attacks N.J.
+Gov. Phil Murphy on crime, COVID-19 fallout

-PARAMUS, New Jersey — The farewell line at The Fireplace Restaurant — another COVID-19 victim in a state hit harder than most — started at the cash register and snaked through the dining room, out the door and around the grassy edges of the parking lot.
+PARAMUS, N.J. — The farewell line at The Fireplace restaurant, another COVID-19 victim in a state hit harder than most others, started at the cash register and snaked through the dining room, out the door and around the grassy edges of the parking lot.

-General manager Frank Wierzbicki said the iconic Route 17 eatery was losing money so it was time to close after 65 years, prompting a flood of well-wishers seeking one last burger or pickle.
+General manager Frank Wierzbicki said the iconic Route 17 eatery was losing money, so it was time to close after 65 years.
+The announcement set off a flood of well-wishers seeking one last burger or pickle.

 “There’s no profit margin.
 Trying to find people to work is almost impossible,” he said Friday.
-“Our skirt steak that we use for our sliced-steak sandwich, five months ago it was only $6 a pound — it’s $19 a pound.
+“Our skirt steak that we use for our sliced-steak sandwich, five months ago it was only $6 a pound.
+It’s $19 a pound.
 You can only mark stuff up so high, and so there’s no point in being in business when you’re losing money.”

-Mr. Wierzbicki didn’t cast blame for their plight, but a man shaking hands outside, Jack Ciattarelli, had no such qualms.
-He’s the GOP nominee trying to knock Democrat Phil Murphy out of the governor’s mansion in November.
+Mr. Wierzbicki didn’t cast blame for the restaurant’s plight, but Jack Ciattarelli, who was shaking hands outside, had no such qualms.
+He is the Republican nominee trying to knock Democrat Phil Murphy out of the governor’s mansion in November.

 “The impact of last year’s COVID pandemic and the governor’s shutdown orders, and now with what’s going on with the labor markets, where nobody wants to work, is making it very, very hard for small businesses and particularly the hospitality industry,” Mr. Ciattrelli, a 59-year-old former state assemblyman, told The Washington Times.
-“We’re seeing this across New Jersey, you can see how heartbreaking it is for a community.”
+“We’re seeing this across New Jersey.
+You can see how heartbreaking it is for a community.”

-Mr. Murphy is the only governor facing reelection in the U.S. this year — Virginia has a race, but Gov. Ralph Northam is term-limited — and Garden State Democrats have been unable to get one of their governors reelected since 1977.
+Mr. Murphy is the only governor in the U.S. facing reelection this year.
+Virginia has a race, but Gov. Ralph Northam is term-limited.

-His bid is also the first big test of Democrats’ agenda and staying power after winning the White House and narrow control of Congress in November.
+New Jersey Democrats have been unable to get one of their governors reelected since 1977.
+Mr. Murphy‘s bid is also the first big test of the party’s agenda and staying power after winning the White House and narrow control of Congress in November.

 Yet Mr. Ciattarelli appears to be the one under pressure.

-Mr. Murphy has a double-digit lead in polling and the advantage of greater name recognition than Mr. Ciattarelli.
-Fifty-two percent of registered voters said they’d back the governor compared to 26% for Mr. Ciattarelli in a Rutgers-Eagleton poll from June, and two-thirds of Republicans said they backed their nominee compared to 83% of Democrats who supported Mr. Murphy.
+Mr. Murphy has a double-digit lead in polling and the advantage of greater name recognition.
+In a Rutgers-Eagleton poll from June, 52% of registered voters said they would back the governor and 26% said they supported Mr. Ciattarelli.
+Two-thirds of Republicans said they backed their nominee, but 83% of Democrats supported Mr. Murphy.

-“Incumbency gives everyone a leg up but it gives challengers ammunition to go through.
-I just have yet to see the case against Phil Murphy made in an organized way that’s going to move the type of voters [Mr. Ciattarelli] needs,” said Colin Reed, a GOP strategist who worked for former New Jersey Gov. Chris Christie as a spokesman.
+“Incumbency gives everyone a leg up, but it gives challengers ammunition to go through.
+I just have yet to see the case against Phil Murphy made in an organized way that’s going to move the type of voters [Mr. Ciattarelli] needs,” said Colin Reed, a Republican Party strategist who worked as a spokesman for New Jersey Gov. Chris Christie.

-Mr. Ciattarelli is sharpening his attacks, pointing to the impact of COVID-19 restrictions on small businesses.
-Property taxes remain high, and residents are still waiting for Democrats in Washington to restore a state-and-local taxes deduction that benefits residents of high-tax states but was capped in the 2017 GOP tax overhaul.
+Mr. Ciattarelli is sharpening his attacks and pointing to the impact of COVID-19 restrictions on small businesses.
+Property taxes remain high, and residents are still waiting for Democrats in Washington to restore a state and local deduction (SALT) that benefits residents of high-tax states but was capped in the 2017 Republican tax overhaul.

-Mr. Ciattarelli said he has the time and energy to put together the message and coalition he needs in a state that’s considered deep-blue but includes solidly Republican areas and is willing to give GOP governors a shot.
+Mr. Ciattarelli said he has the time and energy to put together the message and coalition he needs in a state that is considered deep-blue but has solidly conservative areas and is willing to give Republicans a shot as governor.

-He said the business community views Mr. Murphy as “tone-deaf to the needs of Main Street,” and he plans to hammer away at Mr. Murphy’s “tax, spend and borrow” policies and hold the governor accountable for a lack of results from his Washington allies.
+Mr. Ciattarelli said the business community views Mr. Murphy as “tone-deaf to the needs of Main Street.”
+He plans to hammer away at Mr. Murphy’s “tax, spend and borrow” policies and hold the governor accountable for the lack of results from his Washington allies.

 “Two-thirds of New Jerseyans want to leave, and we lead the nation in out-migration,” he said.

-Mr. Murphy, he added, “told us that when Joe Biden was the president he’d get us back the SALT deduction on our federal tax returns, you don’t see that happening.”
+Mr. Murphy, he said, “told us that when Joe Biden was the president he’d get us back the SALT deduction on our federal tax returns.
+You don’t see that happening.”

-“We’re a donor state, we’ve been subsidizing the other 49 states for decades,” he said.
+“We’re a donor state.
+We’ve been subsidizing the other 49 states for decades,” he said.
 “What we send to Washington, D.C., each year from the paychecks of hardworking everyday New Jerseyans is way in excess of what we get in return.
 We want our SALT deduction back.”

-Mr. Ciattarelli lost a 2017 primary bid for governor but seized the GOP mantle after a thorny 2021 primary in which he navigated Republican divides by backing former President Donald Trump’s policies while declaring that President Biden was the legitimate winner in November.
+Mr. Ciattarelli lost a 2017 primary bid for governor but seized the Republican mantle after a thorny primary this year.
+He navigated Republican divides by backing President Trump’s policies while declaring Joseph R. Biden as the legitimate winner in November.

-His primary foes attacked him as disloyal to Mr. Trump, though Mr. Ciattarelli beat them and is trying to unite the wings of his party.
-He recently told a conservative Hunterdon County crowd that he’s “never gonna disrespect the base, but you guys got to give me a little wiggle room,” according to a video obtained by Politico.
+Mr. Ciattarelli‘s primary opponents attacked him as disloyal to Mr. Trump, and he is now trying to unite the party.
+He recently told a conservative Hunterdon County crowd that he is “never going to disrespect the base, but you guys got to give me a little wiggle room,” according to a video obtained by Politico.

 “If you talk to [people about] what you’re going to do to solve people’s problems, they’ll put everything else behind them, close the curtain behind them and they’ll vote for you,” Mr. Ciattarelli said.
 “I talk to citizens of all stripes and political persuasions and share with them very, very bluntly what we have to do to win this race.”